Daniel-Barta/mcp-rag-server/PDF_SUPPORT.md

 }
 ```

-The cache uses absolute paths as keys to ensure uniqueness across the repository.
+The cache uses relative paths as keys, consistent with how other files are referenced in the server.

 ## Configuration